sehrope/dokku-logging-supervisord/README.md

     logs:app <app> [-t] [process_name]    Show all logs, exclusing supervisord (-t follows) logs:supervisord <app> [-t]           Show only supervisord log (-t follows)

+The `logs:supervisord` command differs from the built-in `logs` command in that it specifically fetches it's output from `/var/log/dokku/$APP/supervisor.log` rather than the STDOUT of the main process in the container.

 ## Example

 If you have an app `myapp` with a Procfile that looks like this: